Mesh-AI/db-schema-migration/README.md

 This project is intended to aid migrating existing database table schemas to a new database engine.

-It uses ingests the SQL Server information schema to produce a change log file for Liquibase to deploy to your target database.
+It ingests the SQL Server information schema to produce a change log file for Liquibase to deploy to your target database.

 As Liquibase can deploy to many database engines this tool is currenlty one to many, of SQL Server to all SQL engines Liquibase can work with.
+An example has been included to migrate and deploy to a containerised postgres instance.

+## Requirements

+Python 3
+Liquibase
+cmdsql CLI
+psql CLI

-If you have the information schema exported already with the filename `schema.csv`, run:
+## Acquiring the information schema

+The conversion tool requires the output of `export_information_schema.sql`, I would suggest you follow the example below with the containerised SQL Server instance, if you wish to run it directly against your database, export the response of the query as a csv file and if there is a delimiting line between the header and rows, remove it.
+If you have the information schema exported with the filename `schema.csv`, run:

+## Generating the ChangeLog file

 ```bash
 python3 -m venv .venv